Delays in Spiking Neural Networks: A State Space Model Approach: Results

 \subsection{Trainable vs non-trainable delay parameters}

-In this section, we compare the results obtained with trainable and non-trainable $\Abfsnnshift$ matrices.
+In this section, we compare results with trainable and non-trainable $\Abfsnnshift$ matrices.

-Comparing Tables~\ref{tab:varying_nb_delays:nontrainable} and~\ref{tab:varying_nb_delays:trainable}, we observe that the results are generally within the standard deviation of each other, except for the LIF case, where the trainable $\Abfsnnshift$ provides a clear performance benefit.
-Similarly, Tables~\ref{tab:H_vs_Delay:nontrainable} and~\ref{tab:H_vs_Delay:trainable} show no meaningful performance difference between the two configurations.
+Tables~\ref{tab:varying_nb_delays:nontrainable} and~\ref{tab:varying_nb_delays:trainable} show that the accuracy values are generally within one standard deviation of each other, except for the LIF case where trainable $\Abfsnnshift$ provides a clear benefit.
+Similarly, Table~\ref{tab:H_vs_Delay} shows no meaningful difference for $\Hneurons \geq 32$.
+In contrast, for smaller networks ($\Hneurons \leq 16$), the difference can be significant, for example, at $\Hneurons=8$ and $\Nstateshift=100$, trainable $\Abfsnnshift$ improves accuracy from $73.8\%$ to $80.3\%$.

-Tables~\ref{tab:training_time:nontrainable} and~\ref{tab:training_time:trainable} indicate that the additional training time required when $\Abfsnnshift$ is trainable is negligible $<1$ minute, which further supports the discussion in Section \ref{sec:nb_trainable_params} regarding the small computational complexity overhead when using our proposed delays.
+Table~\ref{tab:training_time} shows that the additional training time for trainable $\Abfsnnshift$ is negligible ($<$1 min), further supporting the low computational overhead discussed in Section~\ref{sec:nb_trainable_params}.